Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 The website title is overlayed on the image with a subject line enticing the reader to explore the site further.

 #### **The Facts**
-An image to draw the users attention and a paragraph with some of the definition of fast fashion and facts about the industry.
+An image to draw the users attention and a paragraph with some of the definition of Fast Fashion and facts about the industry.
-It also contains a call-to-action button for users who would like to more detailed information on the fast fashion industry and its ethical and environmental impact it makes.
+It also contains a call-to-action button for users who would like to more detailed information on the Fast Fashion industry and the ethical and environmental impact it makes.

 A second image and paragraph with an overview of what changes users can make to their own habits to lessen their impact on the environment.
 Including links to relevant sites and resourses.